Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories

-In Study 1, we gather two datasets to explore the unique insights that user post-histories can provide into fake-news sharers.
-Our findings indicate that fake-news sharers exhibit distinct writing styles compared to random Twitter users and other carefully constructed comparison groups, such as those matched on demographics, politically active users, conservative users, and fact-check sharers.
-However, we observe several socio-demographic similarities to fact-check sharers; to our knowledge, we are the first to make this comparison, and our results raise questions about the effectiveness of these previously identified socio-demographic variables in discriminating or classifying fake-news sharers effectively.
-In contrast to previous research, which has mainly focused on surveys and textual cues from misinformation posts shared, we offer nuanced evidence that fake-news sharers differ in their reliance on specific emotions, with a notable emphasis on emotions like anger rather than low arousal emotions.
-Additionally, we provide preliminary evidence that fake-news sharers are characterized by a higher usage of words related to power and existential concerns such as death and religion.
+In Study 1, we gather two datasets to explore the unique insights that users' post histories can provide into fake-news sharers.
+Our findings indicate that fake-news sharers' post histories contain textual cues different from others in the social-media ecosystem: not only random Twitter users, but also users matched on demographics, politically active users, conservative users, and fact-check sharers.
+Specifically, we find that fake-news sharers differ in their reliance on words about specific emotions, emphasizing high-arousal negative emotions like anger rather than low-arousal emotions.
+Additionally, we find that fake-news sharers' post histories are characterized by a higher usage of words related to power and existential concerns such as death and religion.

-In Study 2, we employ the socio-demographic and textual cues data extracted from post-histories for fake-news sharers and random Twitter users to see whether textual cues from post-histories provide incremental predictive value when it comes to identifying fake-news sharers.
-After we train a machine-learning classifier and a logistic regression model, we find that models that add textual cues from post-histories achieve excellent predictive accuracy not only on withheld observations from the same training period (out-of-sample holdout) but also in a conservative prediction task for users whose data was collected two years later (out-of-time holdout) and with a different evaluation metric.
+In Study 2, we employ the socio-demographic and textual cues data extracted from post histories of fake-news sharers and random Twitter users to examine whether textual cues from these histories provide incremental predictive value to identify fake-news sharers.
+After we train a machine-learning classifier and a logistic regression model, we find that models that add textual cues from post histories achieve excellent predictive accuracy not only on withheld observations from the same training period (out-of-sample holdout) but also in a conservative prediction task for users whose data were collected two years later (out-of-time holdout) and with a different evaluation metric.

-One limitation of using textual cues from user post-histories to understand fake-news sharing behavior is that it cannot directly measure the motivation behind each instance of sharing misinformation, including whether the sharing was intentional or unintentional and whether these motivations exist only when one shares misinformation or news more generally.
-Inspired by the exploratory results from Study 1, we conducted two controlled experiments with self-reported Twitter users in Study 3.
-In those experiments, we focus on two user post-history textual cues that were highly discriminating of fake-news sharers: religion (Study 3a) and anger (Study 3b).
-Focusing on impacting social-media sharing motives \cite[][]{pennycook2021shifting}, we find that activating religious values or reducing situational anger reduce the motivation to share surprising news which includes fake-news.